 Mediation Northwest is here to answer your questions

-For more information about the pre-divorce process, feel free to download a PDF version of our mediator’s book, “Divorce Mediation in Oregon,” or purchase it from Amazon.
+For more information about the pre-divorce process, feel free to download a PDF version of our mediator’s book, “Divorce Without Drama,” or purchase it from Amazon.

 If you have questions, our team is happy to talk you through the process of divorce mediation.
 Our goal is to help you and your spouse get through your divorce with the least amount of drama possible, and draw up an agreement that works for everyone.
 Contact us to schedule an initial consultation.